 - Tomatoes: I use 1 cup crushed canned tomatoes here which add a ton of umami with less work.

-- Greek olives and capers: these both add a bit of that briny salty flavor that distinguishes caponata from ratatouille or any other eggplant dish really. about 1/4 cup pitted green olives and 2 teaspoons of capers.
+- Greek olives and capers: these both add a bit of that briny salty flavor that distinguishes caponata from ratatouille or any other eggplant dish really. about ¼ cup pitted green olives and 2 tablespoons of capers.

 - 1 bay leaf